Muthumari10/Paws-and-Pixels-Cat-vs-Dog-Image-Classifier-Streamlit-SVM/README.md

 - Understand feature extraction using HOG
 - Train and evaluate an SVM classifier
 - Serialize the trained model
-- Deploy the solution as a user-facing web application
+- Deploy the model via a Streamlit web application

 ---